 2. Plastic/Flexible Packaging

-Cereal boxes with their internal bags require two-step packaging.
+Traditional cereal boxes with inner liner bags require a two-step packaging process.
 They are incompatible with modern packaging goals that prioritize faster and more efficient production.
+Plastic cereal packaging is both time- and cost-efficient, resulting in lower operating costs for the business and lower product prices for the customer.

 Benefits